 - The Fairy Godmother: Prince Alexander says this is normal in his kingdom and was done for him.

 - In Monstrous Regiment, Jackrum brings his extremely young-looking troops (actually, female) to a brothel, and uses education as an excuse.
 (Really, they're just there to steal the women's clothing for disguises.)

-- In Orson Scott Card's Homecoming series, this is actually an accepted practice in Basilica, referred to as hiring an "Auntie" for a young man's first time.
+- In the Homecoming Saga, this is actually an accepted practice in the city-state of Basilica, referred to as hiring an "Auntie" for a young man's first time.

 - In The Dark Tower series, this was how the main character Roland lost his virginity.

 - Kushiel's Legacy both subverts this trope and plays it straight.
 For a bit of context before the examples, you should know that prostitution is considered an honored and sacred profession to the d'Angeline people, women cannot become pregnant unless they intend to be, and bisexuality is the norm.

 - When Phèdre and Alcuin are training to be courtesans, Cecilie Laveau-Perrin is hired to be their tutor.
 But subverted, as—to Phèdre's surprise—Cecilie's teaching is confined to the classroom and books.
 She teaches them what to do, to be sure, but she doesn't show them.